We all known Great Danes are the gentle giants of the dog world.

 A black great Dane will be solid black and should not have any white marks on it.
 The lack of white marks or patterns helps to make them unique, especially when compared with black and white, mantle or harlequins.

-The back should a solid, glossy black coat.
+The back should be a solid, glossy black coat.

 This dog will have no white markings and will be a jet black color, it will be far darker than a blue.

 The blue great Dane is always lighter than a black Dane.
 Its coat will appear blue or gray and will have no white markings on it.
-This coat color is described as a steel blue and should have a blue-ish tint to it.
+This coat color is described as a steel blue and should have blueish to it.

 Steel blue coats with no markings are preferred.